TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

 a deprecation or breaking ReST file to document the change.

-.. index:: Extension Scanner; changelog
+.. index:: Extension scanner; Changelog connection

 Connection to the changelog reStructuredText files
 --------------------------------------------------